mamaral/xkcd-Open-Source/README.md

 ## Want to help?

 Download the app and use it - give us feedback!
 Leave a star on the repo, and a review on the app.
-If you find any bugs, have any feature requests, or want to say mean and nasty things to me, [open an issue](https://github.com/mamaral/xkcd-Open-Source/issues/new), and if you can patch the bug or add a feature and submit a pull request, even better - just make sure to follow the same code formatting/style please.
+If you find any bugs, have any feature requests, or want to say mean and nasty things to me, [open an issue](https://github.com/mamaral/xkcd-Open-Source/issues/new), and if you can patch the bug or add a feature and submit a pull request, even better - just make sure to follow the same code formatting/style and ***BE SURE TO ADD TESTS*** if applicable.

 ## License